LinwoodDev/dart_pkgs/packages/networker/networker_socket/README.md

 # Networker Socket

-> Socket implementation of the networker API.
+> Socket implementation of the networker API

 See the [networker](../networker) package for more information.